CognitiveScale/cortex-fabric-examples/profiles-sdk-examples/docs/dev.md

 #### Secret does not exist

 When a secret does not exist then check:
-- which Secret Client is being used
+- Which Secret Client is being used.
-- If using a `LocalSecretClient` subclass, then check said implementation (java file) includes the secret
+- If using a `LocalSecretClient` subclass, then check said implementation (java file) includes the secret.
-- If using the Remote client, then check the Cortex Console or Cortex CLI to see if the secret exists
+- If using the Remote client, then check the Cortex Console or Cortex CLI to see if the secret exists.

 ```
 ...